SamuSommer/ScrobbleSync/README.md

 ### First-time setup:
 1. Open Apple Music and view your Library in tracks view.
 2. Press `⌘-J` for display options.
 Enable `Comments`, and `Last Played`.
-3. Now, select a few tracks and then click the script icon on the menu bar (*it's the little scroll*), then click on ScrobbleSync.
-4. It will start running, writing the comments starting from the first selected song.
+3. **WARNING**: If you have anything written in comment fields already, it WILL GET OVERWRITTEN by ScrobbleSync.
+If that is a concern for you, I recommend you [back up your Apple Music library](https://www.imore.com/how-back-your-itunes-library).
+Don't worry, the script won't change anything but comments, but having a backup is a good idea anyways.
+4. You're all set!
+Now you can start using ScrobbleSync! :)

+### Modes

 ### Fast mode:
+Now, select a few tracks and then click the script icon on the menu bar (*it's the little scroll*), then click on ScrobbleSync.
+It will start running, writing the comments starting from the first selected song.

 ### Overnight mode: